pingidentity/pingidentity-devops-getting-started/docs/addMOTD.md

-# Adding a message of the day (MOTD)
+# Adding a MOTD

-You can create a message of the day JSON file to be used to provide an MOTD file to our product containers when they start.
+You can create a message of the day (MOTD) JSON file to be used to provide an MOTD file to our product containers when they start.

 ## Prerequisites